 The best option for creating a safe, durable, and cozy outdoor dining space is using engineered fabric structures like the ones by WeatherPort® Shelter Systems.
 WeatherPort has over 50 years of experience working with restaurant owners to create a wide variety of outdoor dining solutions.

-Outdoor dining fabric structures are engineered with safety and durability in mind, meeting and exceeding local building codes for wind and snow, and lasting for years.
+Outdoor dining structures with canopies (or without) are engineered with safety and durability in mind, meeting and exceeding local building codes for wind and snow, and lasting for years.

 Additionally, WeatherPort’s fabric buildings can be equipped with insulation packages and HVAC systems to keep outdoor patrons warm.
 Paired with a safe heating source, an outdoor dining fabric structure will keep guests warm and cozy during the winter.